pinpoint-positioning/Pinpoint-iOS-SDK/README.md

 ## Introduction
 The Pinpoint iOS SDK is a Swift package for [FiRa](https://www.firaconsortium.org) compliant Ultra-Wideband (UWB) positioning with [Pinpoint's](https://pinpoint.de) technology.

 ## Example Apps

-The Pinpoint iOS can be used to integrate our indoor positioning system into your own solutions.

-## Example Apps